Gankare/Starlitseas_Dokumentation/README.md

 ![](/Assets/Level3.png)

 ### Level4:
-The forth level has a new look and combines the new mechanis with the whale jumping and it has two different ways of getting to the goal, one way faster than the other but more risky for the player that want to speedrun.
+The forth level combines the new mechanis with the whale jumping and it has two different ways of getting to the goal, one way faster than the other but more risky for the player that want to speedrun.
+The level also has a new darker look, making it feel like your higher up than in previous levels.
 ![](/Assets/Level4_Ingame.png)
 The level also introduces the first obsticle that can kill you, the jellyfish rings are at the end of the level and makes for a more interesting gammeplay.
 ![](/Assets/Level4.png)